RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 Finally, you will be taken to the main page, "the calendar" page.
 From here you can log out again, by clicking "Log out", go to the leaderboard for your collective by clicking the "Leaderboard" button, copy your collectives code by clicking the "Code: [collective code]" button, or you can create chores.
 Create day-chores by clicking "Add" on a specific day, or create week-chores by clicking "Add" next to the number of the week you want to add a week-chore to.
 If you have created chores already, you can click on the created chores to view more info about them.

-## Diversion from the original plan
+## Diversions from the original plan

  Overall we followed the plan for minimum viable product described in the graphic [presented in the readme of deliverable 1](../release1/README.md) closely, but made some diversions.
 These diversions were mainly in the name of consistency.